Affordability; large covered cargo area; available 4-cylinder turbodiesel

 Hasn't been completely redesigned since the 1990s; low roof with no higher option; thirsty V8s; sloppy driving dynamics

-Beyond price and decent towing capability, there's not much to recommend the 2018 GMC Savana 2500.
+Beyond price and decent towing capability, there's not much to recommend the 2019 GMC Savana 2500.
 Rival vans have simply surpassed it in design and engineering.
 If we did buy a Savana, we'd stick with basic models, adding a few options as needed.
+Find a GMC Savana 2500 for sale

-Like its Chevrolet Express mechanical twin, the 2017 GMC Savana 2500 is offered in two distinct models, including a cargo van (available with a regular or extended wheelbase) with no rear seats and a passenger van with seats.
+Like its Chevrolet Express mechanical twin, the 2019 GMC Savana 2500 is offered in two distinct models, including a cargo van (available with a regular or extended wheelbase) with no rear seats and a passenger van with seats.
+Opting for the extended wheelbase will set you back another $1,860.
 Cargo models come in only one trim, while the Savana Passenger van is separated into LS and LT models.

 Choose the Savana 2500 Cargo ($32,390) and you shouldn't expect much more than the basics.
 That means vinyl seating, manual air conditioning, an AM/FM stereo with an auxiliary port, hill-start assist, a backup camera, OnStar and little else.
 That's right -- no power accessories.
 With that said, drivers who want those items can order them from the options list.

-Topping the Savana range is the LT ($36,535), which adds cloth upholstery, a compass, remote keyless entry, rear air conditioning and exterior chrome accents.
+Topping the 2019 GMC Savana 2500 range is the Passenger LT ($37,695), which adds cloth upholstery, a compass, remote keyless entry, rear air conditioning and exterior chrome accents.

 |Basic||3 Years/36,000 Miles|